CS-Script: Optimized interpretation

-Interpretation of any statement in the script is done only once even if the statement is frequently used throughout the code.
+Interpretation of any statement in the script is done only once, even if the statement is frequently used throughout the code.

 Strongly typed

-Strong typing is a luxury not available for the most of the scripting languages.
+Strong typing is a luxury not available for most of the scripting languages.
 All software development tasks can be done in the same language.
 GUI development for script application becomes easy.

 Extensibility

-Scripting system can be extended by using new assemblies written in any .NET languages or COM components.
+The scripting system can be extended by using new assemblies written in any .NET languages or COM components.
 Any script can be easily converted into an application and vice versa.
 Functionality of any CLR application can be extended with scripting.

 Script hosting

 Can be run within WSH and can be mixed in one WSF file.